Skip Navigation

 Asthma and the Environment: A Strategy to Protect Children

 Asthma is one of the original focus areas of the Task Force.
-In 1998, the Task Force conducted a review of Federal efforts to address asthma in children and released a report, Asthma and the Environment: A Strategy to Protect Children (1013KB) (1013KB), that made recommendations for action.
+In 1998, the Task Force conducted a review of Federal efforts to address asthma in children and released a report, Asthma and the Environment: A Strategy to Protect Children (1013KB) (1013KB), that describes our early commitment to ensure that children live, learn, work, and play in communities that strive to prevent asthma or reduce the burden of disease.

 Resources